 4. Family History Of Lichen Planus

 A rare kind of lichen planus called familial bullous lichen planus is known to run in families.
-However, do keep in mind that other kinds of lichen planus do not appear to be hereditary.6
+However,

 One study found that the shin is most commonly affected in familial bullous lichen planus, after which come the upper limbs and thighs.
 This kind of lichen planus tends to be chronic and progressive.
 It also usually doesn’t involve the torso and the mouth.7